m4cit/slangID/README.md

 # Introducing slangID

 In a nutshell: The slangID project tries to detect slang phrases / sentences.
+Something literally no one asked for...

  slangID consists of two programs:
  1. **slangID_demo.py** lets you train a selection of Machine Learning Models, and prints out a test set of sentences with their predicted types (slang or normal).